prosch88/ALEX/README.md

 Now you should see the device information screen and will be prompted to choose a working directory.
 By default, the script is setting this to the directory from which it has been called.

-Currently extractions are possible for Android, WearOS and Ubuntu Touch devices.
+Currently extractions are possible for Android, FireOS, WearOS and Ubuntu Touch devices.

+For Ubuntu Touch devices there is also a physical acquisition flow.

 <br />